pterwoo/DATA_410/FinalProject/final_project.md

+final_project_updated.md
+Today
+11:22 PM

+Minkyong Song uploaded an item
+Text
+final_project_updated.md
-# Final Project - Predicting Term Deposit Subscription with Marketing Data
+﻿# Final Project - Predicting Term Deposit Subscription with Marketing Data
 #### Jordan Landrum, Minkyong Song, Peter Woo

 ## Introduction

-For this analysis, the ‘Bank Marketing Data Set’ was acquired from the UCI Machine Learning Repository.
+For this analysis, the ‘Bank Marketing Data Set’ was acquired from the UCI Machine Learning Repository ([Moro](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)).
 This data set is based off of a Portugues banking institution that contacted potential customers with the goal of having them arrange to receive a term deposit.
-A term deposit is when you deposit a sum of money into the bank for a period of time to ‘mature’ so it can gain interest (Kagan 2021).
-When making a term deposit, it is different from opening a checking or savings account, since the money is not available for withdrawal until after the term date has passed (Kagan 2021).
+A term deposit is when you deposit a sum of money into the bank for a period of time to ‘mature’ so it can gain interest ([Kagan 2021](http://www.investopedia.com/terms/t/timedeposit.asp)).
+When making a term deposit, it is different from opening a checking or savings account, since the money is not available for withdrawal until after the term date has passed ([Kagan 2021](http://www.investopedia.com/terms/t/timedeposit.asp)).
 Machine Learning methods of classification and prediction will be cross-validated using logistic regression, light gbm, extreme gradient boosting, and neural networks in search of the most accurate model of the data.

 ## Data and Pre-Processing